-A personal loan is an installment loan that provides funds borrowers can use for any purpose, unlike an auto loan or a mortgage, which are reserved solely for the purchase of certain property that is then used as collateral for the loan.
+A personal loan is a form of credit that borrowers can use for any purpose, such as consolidating debt, refinancing and making big purchases.
 Personal loans usually are not backed by collateral, so they are often for lower amounts and have higher APRs than other types of installment loans.
-There’s just more risk for the lender.
-However, there are some secured personal loans available for people who want to put up collateral.
 Personal loans also have relatively short repayment terms, with most requiring full payment in 12 to 60 equal monthly installments.

 What Can a Personal Loan Be Used For?

 A personal loan can be used for nearly anything you want.
 Some common reasons to apply for a personal loan include home projects, debt consolidation and emergency expenses.
 You could also use your funds for things that are less essential, like vacations or wedding expenses.
 More than one-third of people think travel is a debt-worthy expense, according to a WalletHub survey.

 What a Personal Loan Can Be Used For